jgmailly/jgmailly.github.io/_pages/research.md

   - argument-based negotiation,
   - uncertainty in argumentation,
   - argument strength,
-  - argumentation for explainable AI
+  - argumentation for explainable AI,
+  - argumentation for legal reasoning,
-- Belief change (belief revision, belief merging)
+- Belief change (belief revision, belief merging).
 I've been particularly interested in the intersection of argumentation and belief change (this intersection was the topic of my Ph.D. thesis).

 I am also interested in algorithmic solutions (mainly based on SAT) for hard problems: